clamsproject/aapb-annotations/january-slates/readme.md

 * `Slate Start` - When the slate starts appearing.
 (See Decisions).
 Format likely "hr:mn:se:fr" out of 30 fps.
 * `Slate End` - When the slate stops being shown on screen.
 (See Decisions)
 * `Writing Types` - Slates contain written information.
 Much of this material is from the early days of tv. eg. "handwritten", "typed" or "other"
-* `Recorded/Digital` - Whether the video is recorded by camera or digitally encoded.
+* `Recorded/Digital` - Whether the slate is recorded by camera or digitally encoded into the video.
 * `format of most of the information` - visually how is the textual information presented in the slate? e.g. "boxes to fill in", "key-value pairs", "free text"
 * `Anything moving on screen during slate?` - are there things like animations and other things that are moving during the slate information

+### How to Annotate It
+Move along in the video until the start of the slate is seen.
+Annotate the time right before that, or 00:00:00.000 if it starts the video.
+Find the end of the slate, annotate the moment right after it fully disappears.
+Add the other information as needed.

 ### Decisions, Differentiations, and Precision during Annotation
 * **What denotes start and end** - This project was done with the annotation time as a superinterval.
 This means the annotation will begin on a time/frame without the slate where possible (or 00:00:00.000) and is annotated as ending after the slate has disappeared.
-(This is currently unvalidated.)
+_(This is currently unvalidated.)_
     > [!Warning]
     > This is opposite to the decision made in the Chyrons project.